Njáls saga: Kári and the sons of Njáll

 Scandinavian rulers honor two Icelandic expeditions: those of Þráinn Sigfússon and of Njáll's two younger sons.
-Both return with enhanced honor, but also with companions. Þráinn brings back the malevolent Hrappr; the sons of Njáll and the noble Kári Sölmundarson, who marries their sister.
-But Njáll's sons also bring back a grievance, blaming Þráinn for the way in which the de facto ruler of Norway, Jarl Hákon, has treated them while looking for Hrappr, who had been hidden by Þráinn.
-While Njáll says they have been foolish in raising the matter, he advises them to publicise it so that it will be seen as a matter of honor. Þrain refuses a settlement, and his retainers, including Hallgerðr, on her last appearance, insult them.
+Both return with enhanced honor, but also with companions. Þráinn brings back the malevolent Hrappur, the sons of Njáll and the noble Kári Sölmundarson, who marries their sister.
+But Njáll's sons also bring back a grievance, blaming Þráinn for the way in which the de facto ruler of Norway, Jarl Hákon, has treated them while looking for Hrappur, who had been hidden by Þráinn.
+While Njáll says they have been foolish in raising the matter, he advises them to publicise it so that it will be seen as a matter of honor. Þrainn refuses a settlement, and his retainers, including Hallgerður, on her last appearance, insult them.

 The most dramatic of the saga's battles follows.
 Njáll's sons, with Kári, prepare to ambush Þráinn and his followers.
 There is a bridge of ice over the river between them.
 Skarphéðinn overtakes his brothers, leaps the river, and slides on the ice past Þráinn, splitting his skull in passing.
-Between them the attackers kill four men, including Hrappr.
+Between them the attackers kill four men, including Hrappur.

 Þráinn's brother, Ketill, has married Njáll's daughter, and between them they bring about a settlement.
-Wishing to stop further contention, Njáll adopts Þráinn's son Höskuldr as his foster-son.
-Höskuldr grows up in Njáll's household, and is loved and favoured by him.
-When he is fully grown, Njáll attempts to find a suitable wife for him, Hildigunnr.
-However, she refuses, saying that she will only marry Höskuldr if he becomes a chieftain.
-Njáll manages to get Höskuldr a chieftaincy by instituting the Fifth Court at the Althing, and Höskuldr and Hildigunnr are married.
+Wishing to stop further contention, Njáll adopts Þráinn's son Höskuldur as his foster-son.
+Höskuldur grows up in Njáll's household, and is loved and favoured by him.
+When he is fully grown, Njáll attempts to find a suitable wife for him, Hildigunnur.
+However, she refuses, saying that she will only marry Höskuldur if he becomes a chieftain.
+Njáll manages to get Höskuldur a chieftaincy by instituting the Fifth Court at the Althing, and Höskuldur and Hildigunnur are married.

-At this point, the saga recounts the conversion of Iceland to Christianity in 999 CE.
+At this point, the saga recounts the conversion of Iceland to Christianity in 999.